-COMMUNITY ENGAGED LEARNING
+COMMUNITY ENGAGED LEARNING at The Ohio State University

 Woody Hayes said, "You can never pay back, so you should always try to pay forward."
 In this spirit, we believe all Buckeyes should have an opportunity to pay it forward.
 Service can include something small like a single-day project, or something large such as a yearlong commitment to regular volunteering with a community partner.